 The Philippines shall not tolerate such lies (reversing the issue against Filipino fishermen) like those pushed by China in the 2013 arbitration case, where the tribunal (Permanent Court of Arbitration) debunked China’s claim of ownership to over 85.7% of enclosed water under the nine-dash line.
 In the long run, we have to push for the Code of Conduct that was long overdue since 2017 when it was first discussed at the ASEAN Summit in the Philippines along with other member states.
 This is vital for the security of the commercial fishing industry, the environment, and most especially our human capita (our fellow and beloved Filipino fishermen).

 Indeed, the Philippines has consistently aired the issues through multilateral means while China prefers bilateral negotiation.
 In other words, China has always opted for one-on-one talks to manage tensions without external forces to meddle in-between.
 For us, China’s international security activism coupled with maritime gray zone operations will continue to be provide a challenge in the multipolar global order.

-The views expressed in this article are those of the author alone and do not necessarily reflect Geopoliticalmonitor.com or any institutions with which the author is associated.
+The views expressed in this article are those of the author alone and do not necessarily reflect Geopoliticalmonitor.com (where this article was also published) or any institutions with which the author is associated.